-Pedestrian seriously injured after crash in Greenmeadows, Napier
+Pedestrian critically injured after crash in Greenmeadows, Napier

 "One person is in a serious condition and the Serious Crash Unit will attend the scene," a police spokeswoman said.

-Cordons are in place at Gloucester St/Avenue Rd and at the intersection of York Ave/Guppy Rd.
+Cordons will remain in place at Gloucester St/Avenue Rd and at the intersection of York Ave/Guppy Rd until late tonight.

 Read More